pytt-tech/risos/README.md

 v0.3.0: will implement grub instead. v1.0.0 will boot a minimal kernel
 <br>
-i found time to do this again and a tech to help me.thank you!
+I found time to do this again and a tech to help me.thank you!